flexera-public/policy_templates/cost/azure/schedule_instance/README.md

 - *Allow/Deny Regions List* - Filter results by region, either only allowing this list or denying it depending on how the above parameter is set.
 Leave blank to consider all the regions.
 - *Exclusion Tags (Key:Value)* - Cloud native tags to ignore resources that you don't want to produce recommendations for.
 Use Key:Value format for specific tag key/value pairs, and Key:\* format to match any resource with a particular key, regardless of value.
 Examples: env:production, DO_NOT_DELETE:\*
 - *Automatic Actions* - When this value is set, this policy will automatically take the selected action(s).
+- *Power Off Type* - Whether to perform a graceful shutdown or a forced shutdown when powering off idle instances.
+Only applicable when taking action against instances.

 Please note that the "*Automatic Actions*" parameter contains a list of action(s) that can be performed on the resources.
 When it is selected, the policy will automatically execute the corresponding action on the data that failed the checks, post incident generation.
 Please leave it blank for *manual* action.
 For example if a user selects the "Schedule Instances" action while applying the policy, the identified resources will be stopped or started as per the schedule.